Contemporary pin up girls – and the women who inspired them.

 It also won best documentary at the Bare Bones Independent Film Festival, and has screened at Comic Con International, the Palm Beach International Film Festival, Albuquerque Film Festival and Comic Con, Ethnografilm, The Dirty Show, Tiki Kon, Woodstock Film Festival, and other private screenings.
 To book Pin Up!
 The Movie for your event, send us an email.
 Click here to stream or buy a DVD.

-The interactive documentary is live, and had a major revision in 2020.
+The interactive documentary is live, and launched in 2021.
 Our webpage can be found here.